 Research Expertise: Competitive strategy, game theory and applied optimal control

-Assistant Professor Olivier Rubel is fascinated by two related questions: How can firms make better decisions in highly competitive environments?
+Associate Professor Olivier Rubel is fascinated by two related questions: How can firms make better decisions in highly competitive environments?
 And what are the optimal strategies for implementing these decisions over time?

 Rubel’s research examines how companies can best determine and allocate resources to marketing activities when facing a realistic chance of encountering a product harm crisis such as the SUV rollover controversy faced by Ford and Firestone in 2000 or the many product recalls Mattel was forced to make in 2007.
-His findings point to no single, simple answer to “invest less” or “invest more.”
+His findings point to no single, simple answer to invest less or invest more.
 Rather, each firm’s best solution depends on the characteristics of the crisis, including its likelihood, its impacts on sales and on the effectiveness of marketing instruments.

 A native of France, Rubel earned his master’s degree in operations research at the Université Paris–Dauphine and completed his Ph.D. at HEC Montreal (the affiliated business school of the Université de Montréal).
 He focused on the design of dual-marketing channels, exploring how to manage direct and indirect sales to consumers.
 He has also studied competitive online marketing.

 Marketing Associate Professor Olivier Rubel talks with with Cara Bernstein of Millennium Live about going beyond the data to gain business insights and drive transformation.